 At BCIT, entrance requirements are program-specific.
-All programs require English 12, but the grade level varies.
-Be sure to check for the specific level of English required by your program (e.g., 67% in English 12).
-If you have specific questions about English entrance requirements, contact a Program Advisor.
+All programs require English 12, but the percentage required varies by program.
+Be sure to confirm your program’s specific English requirement before applying (e.g., 67% in English 12).
+If you have specific questions about English entrance requirements, contact BCIT Program Advising.

 COMM 0015 English Competency Assessment

-This is a computer-based assessment designed to help determine if your reading and writing skills are at a level necessary to meet the entrance requirements of BCIT full-time programs and part-time studies courses.
-COMM 0015 is available online via Zoom and in-person at BCIT Burnaby Campus; a live proctor will monitor you from start to finish.
+This is a computer-based assessment designed to help determine if your reading and writing skills are at a level necessary to meet the entrance requirements of BCIT full-time programs and part-time courses.
+The test is offered in-person at BCIT Campus and in a remotely proctored online format.